 Simons Public Humanities Fellowship

-This innovative program brings one Simons Fellow to the Hall Center and KU to participate in the intellectual life of the university for a period ranging from one month to one semester.
-Made possible by a gift from the Simons Family of Lawrence with matching funds from a National Endowment for the Humanities Challenge Grant, the Fellowship gives individuals of experience and accomplishment from outside the university the time and freedom to re-engage with humanities-based learning for a short period before returning to their occupations.
+This innovative program, made possible by a gift from the Simons Family of Lawrence with matching funds from a National Endowment for the Humanities Challenge Grant, gives individuals of experience and accomplishment from outside the university the time and freedom to engage with humanities-based learning for a short period before returning to their occupations.
 At the same time, the Hall Center and the University benefit from the presence of an accomplished leader from beyond the academy.
 In line with the wishes of the donor, applicants cannot hold an academic position or otherwise work at an institution of higher education.

-To facilitate their course of study and research, and to assist with housing and other expenses, the Simons Fellow will receive a stipend of up to $20,000.
+To facilitate their course of study and research, and to assist with housing and other expenses, Simons Fellows will receive a stipend of up to $20,000.
 The Fellow’s employer is encouraged to bridge any difference between stipend and salary and to continue health care and other benefits.

 Eligible applicants are:

-- Able to pursue a residency of at least one month at the Hall Center during the academic year
+- Able to pursue a residency of at least one month at the Hall Center during the academic year; and

 Application materials consist of: